22 Mar Cycling Guatemala, part two

 We looked around town and relaxed at the hostel.

 After two nights in town, we decide to take one of the public boat ferries to San Marcos.
 There wet find the most relaxing campground we have been to yet.

 The campground is run by Pierre, an older Frenchmen.
 He used to travel extensively in his younger years and fell in love with Guatemala and Lake Atetlan.
-Over the years he and some local friends have built this absolute camping and rental paradise right by the lake.
-The landscape with fruit trees and colorful flowers and plants is incredible.
+Over the years he and some local friends built this absolutely amazing camping and rental paradise right by the lake.
+The landscape with its fruit trees and colorful flowers and plants is incredible.

 The people we meet at camp are fun and super nice.

 From our tent, we can see volcano San Pedro across the lake and the sparkling lake Atitlan below.

 It is only a short walk into San Marco, to find food.
 Also, Pierre sells wine at an affordable price right at the camp.
 So no wonder, we end up spending 10 days relaxing and rejuvenating right here.